HTTP-RPC/Kilo/README.md

 }
 ```

-**IMPORTANT** Service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.
+Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 ### Return Values
 Return values are converted to their JSON equivalents as follows: